 Before Cynthia passed away in August 2011, she made it clear that her estate gift was to be used to help youth riders in dressage.
 She felt that this group of riders needed to become horsemen, not just riders, as their foundation is critical for the growth of the sport.

 The goal of the Cynthia Aspden Youth and Young Adult Development Fund is to provide financial assistance to youth and young adult riders (age 25 and under) to aid in their development in dressage.
-Grants will typically range in the amount of $250 - $1,000, to be used for educational experiences that are not within the horse and rider’s typical training plan.
+Grants awarded will typically be $1,000, to be used for educational experiences that are not within the horse and rider’s typical training plan.
 These may include events such as USDF’s youth outreach clinics or Dressage4Kids’ Emerging Dressage Athlete Program or Winter Intensive Training Program.

 - Applicant must be a U.S. Citizen or Permanent Resident.